julienGautier77/motors/README.md

 # motors

-motors module is a Python user interface for to control motion controlers
+motors module is a Python user interface based on PyQT for to control motion controlers

 Controlers avaible :